 The tragic period for the town was the Thirty Years War.
 First the town was plundered by the mercenaries sent to the relief of the Vienna, then in 1642 the Swedes fighting against the Habsburgs.
 At the end of the 18th century, due to the development of military technology, they lost their military significance and were demolished in 1819-1848.

 Five gates led to Opole.
-From the south, the Bytom Gate, also known as Kraków or Groszowicka, from the east the Upper Gate also called Gosławicka, from the north Bishops Gate also called Nicholas Gate, and from the west Oder (Wrocław) and Castle gates.
+From the south, the Bytom Gate, also called Krakowska or Groszowicka, from the east near the castle on Górka, the Upper Gate, also called Gosławicka, from the north near the collegiate church Bishops Gate also called Nicholas Gate, and from the west riverside the Oder Gate (Wrocławska) and Castle Gate near the Franciscan monastery.
 The Oder Gate had a rectangular plan measuring 8 x 9 meters with a passage of 3,75 meters.
 Comparing the plan of the Oder Gate with views of other town gates it seems that they were originally erected in an analogous form.
 Later, the Bytom Gate was strengthened by a barbican, and the Bishops Gate was bricked up in 1497 after the corpse of prince Nicholas II was transported by it.
 Apart from the Bytom Gate, also other town gates were later expanded with short necks and foregate buildings.

 Behind the walls, the town was surrounded by a wide and deep moat.
 In its northern section it was 16 to 18 meters wide and even 5 meters deep.
 Between the line of the wall and the shore of the moat there was a wide foreground of over 12 meters.
 On the section from Młynówka to the Wolf Tower, there was later a double line of the defensive wall and the second line of the moat.